heejjj/heejjj/README.md

 <!--소개-->

 ## Introduction :raised_hands:
 - Welcome to Haily's code archive.
-Let's do some project to be happy😎
+Let's do some projects to be happy😎
 - 🌱 I have interested in Data Analysis, Bioinformatics.
 - 👯 I’m looking to collaborate on data analysis and app develop projects